 Stephanie (Steph) Dix

-I was diagnosed with Multiple Sclerosis in the year 2000, on a sunny day in June while living in the Northern Health community of Prince George.
-I had walked into a wall during a real stressful time in my life, well the corner intersecting the wall and the hall beyond to the bathroom.
+I was diagnosed with Multiple Sclerosis in the year 2000, on a sunny day in June, while living in the Northern Health community of Prince George.
+I had walked into a wall during a really stressful time in my life, the corner intersecting the wall and the hall beyond to the bathroom.
 I then realized I was half blind while examining the cut above my right eye from the impact.
-In a panic I rushed to the optometrist that was just down the street from where I lived.
-The optometrist directed me to specialist, I think that was where I heard the word “Optic Neurosis” said more than once but it meant nothing at the time.
+In a panic, I rushed to the optometrist that was just down the street from where I lived.
+The optometrist directed me to a specialist.
+I think that was where I heard the word “Optic Neurosis” said more than once, but it meant nothing.
 What mattered was the specialist giving me advice about my non-existent ‘BC Health Insurance Plan’ which I had let slide for well over a decade of health.
-It is highly illegal in BC to be without due to the high price of medical visits.
+It is highly illegal in BC to be without because of the high price of medical visits.
 Her 20-minute exam that explained nothing to me gave me a $400 bill to be paid as soon as my appointment was over.
 I had no credit cards.
 I called my understanding employer who gave me an advance and cut my time at work.
-The period for the rest of 2000 to the end of 2004 was a rough time of employment and life changes that by April of 2002, led to my unemployment and at the height of the MonSter in my mind fueled by depression and a progressing mental illness undisciplined and unleashed upon society with disastrous results and a fiery relationship that took my life by the ‘short and curlies’ and spun it around… 2003 saw me kicked from my doctor’s office for refusing MS and other Medications for Cannabis.
+The period for the rest of 2000 to the end of 2004 was a rough time of employment and life changes that by April 2002, led to my unemployment and at the height of the MonSter in my mind fueled by depression and a progressing mental illness undisciplined and unleashed upon society with disastrous results and a fiery relationship that took my life by the ‘short and curlies’ and spun it around… 2003 saw me kicked from my doctor’s office for refusing MS and other Medications for Cannabis.
 The MS Clinic did the same.
-I was homeless for a short time learning about food banks and shelters in Prince George.
-I finally got my head on straight, quit tobacco (at 35 years of addiction kicked at 39 years of life) which lead to me Facilitating the local Multiple Sclerosis Self Help Support Group through 2005 and beyond.
-By 2006, a movement of ‘Patient Advocates’ was starting to form in BC.
+I was homeless for a short time, learning about food banks and shelters in Prince George.
+I finally got my head on straight, quit tobacco (at 35 years of addiction kicked at 39 years of life) which lead to me facilitating the local Multiple Sclerosis Self Help Support Group through 2005 and beyond.
+By 2006, a movement of ‘Patient Advocates’ was forming in BC.
 My doctor and the MS clinic called me back for an exam, Northern Health was changing with BC Health thanks in large to the Patient Advisory group that would later become the Patient Voices Network just before 2010 & I had been a part of it since my introduction to them around 2007, well much earlier with the movement before that allowed our medical teams to form with all chronic and terminal illnesses that allowed me back for treatment I was free to refuse with no penalty.
 My shared MS community gained the medial support team and choices that year.
 We also gained true medical support for tobacco cessation thanks to a study I was subjected to between 2004 and 05 which lead to my ‘Quit’.
 Thank you for continuing to improve, Northern Health.

 2010 to around 2015 saw many changes in my personal life and a spur to my ‘professional’ life.
 In 2011, thanks to a fire in an adjacent unit that led to Prince George’s first and largest residential disaster in November, I was homeless for a month.
 A few days before January and I found a new home for me and my 2 cats.
 One has since left on his journey; the other one has become more affectionate but I know she’ll be leaving soon.
 Life is like that; cats are outlived by owners 98% of the time.
 But that’s long after 2015.
 After the housing found life was pretty routine, I was keeping my MS’ed up brain kind of focused working for Handy Circle Resources Society, networking non-profits in Prince George to the Province, taking classes at Make a Change Canada’s national distance training called the IBDE course and restructuring the local MS community after the closure of our local MS Society of Canada Chapter office.
 I also sat on Prince George’s ‘Advisory Committee for Accessibility’ since 2009 and took a mandatory departure from that board in 2016.
 I’m actually back on the committee in 2020 after successfully finding others to help us rebuild and restructure the MS community in Prince George.
 I’m also with the BC SUPPORT Unit (Patient Council in Vancouver), manager of several projects at Handy Circle including the Prince George StopGap project.
 I also built the website for the PG Carefree society, manage the Blog behind it and Volunteer Prince George’s website.
 I sit on those boards, as ‘Treasurer’ in both.